×

 We asked people if there is a lot of crime.
 They answered:

 "As an AI, I don't have real-time data.
 However, as of the last available data, Cedar Grove in Antigua and Barbuda is generally considered a safe and peaceful place.
 Like any other place, it may have occasional petty crimes, but serious crimes are relatively rare.
 The local authorities are committed to maintaining safety and security.
-However, it's always recommended for residents and visitors to take standard precautions to protect their personal safety and belongings," said one expat who made the move to Cedar Grove.
+However, it's always recommended for residents and visitors to take standard precautions to protect their personal safety and belongings," wrote one member in Cedar Grove.

 About the Author